Monthly Tech-Tip from Tony Hansen SignUp

 Details

 The term "quartz inversion" is used in two ways.
-Often, people are simply referring to the temperature 573°C. More likely they are referring to the phenomena that occur there: The sudden volume change that particles experience as they pass up and down (thus it is called an inversion) through 573C.
-Actually, it is not quite this simple.
-Many graphs of quartz thermal expansion vs. temperature can be found using google, however, these vary so the picture is not as clear as the 573°C designator suggests.
-However the general pattern shows that quartz is expanding significantly through the entire 0-600°C range, but it happens a lot faster through a narrow window of temperatures centering around 550°C (about a 50°C range).
-One technician made an interesting comment about the endothermic nature of the upward process: "I am amazed at the amount of latent heat absorbed by the inversion.
+Often, people are simply referring to the temperature 573°C. More likely they are referring to the phenomena that occurs there: The sudden volume change that particles experience as they pass up and down (thus it is called an inversion) through 573C.
+It is not quite this simple.
+Many graphs of quartz thermal expansion vs. temperature can be found, however, these vary enough that the picture is not as clear as the 573°C designator suggests.
+However the general pattern shows that quartz is expanding significantly through the entire 0-600°C range, but it happens a lot faster through a 50°C window centering around 550°C. One technician made an interesting comment about the endothermic nature of the upward process: "I am amazed at the amount of latent heat absorbed by the inversion.
 The temperature just stopped going up for about an hour or so, and then proceeded on up, with no change of setting".
-Obviously, many factors are involved, so we are best served by speaking in general terms about this topic.

 The cristobalite form of silica also experiences inversion, but at a much lower temperature and through a narrower range.
-On a graph comparing the two, the quartz line is much less dramatic, it would thus appear that cristobalite is something to be avoided.
+On a graph comparing the two, the quartz line is less dramatic, it would thus appear that moving through the cristobalite inversion quickly is also something to be avoided.

 Related Information